zephyrproject-rtos/zephyr/doc/reference/bluetooth/gatt.rst

 .. note::
-  Attribute ``read`` and ``write`` callbacks are called directly from RX Thread thus they are not allowed to block.
+  Attribute ``read`` and ``write`` callbacks are called directly from RX Thread thus it is not recommended to block for long periods of time in them.

 Attribute value changes can be notified using :cpp:func:`bt_gatt_notify` API, alternatively there is :cpp:func:`bt_gatt_notify_cb` where is is possible to